Ride Sharing Congestion

-The impact of driverless ride sharing vehicles has an ominous, looming impact for traffic congestion.
+The impact of driverless ride-sharing vehicles has an ominous, looming impact on traffic congestion.
 With no driver’s wage to pay for, the cost of a driverless rideshare vehicle will be a fraction of current costs.
 Some estimates put the driver’s wage as 80% of the cost of the transport, meaning we could see ridesharing costs plummet to less than a third of current costs.

 The seismic collapse of ridesharing costs will almost overnight result in a massive increase in demand for such services.
 There is a strong incentive for self-driving vehicles to be on the road 24/7, as the cost to run these electric vehicles without a driver is just pennies to the owner.
 Sadly, the cost to the city is not pennies.
 In London, the current cost of traffic congestion is now £8 billion per annum (USD $10 Billion).
 With self-driving ride-sharing vehicles pouring into the network as fast as they can be built, this figure will sharply increase.